1757WestwoodRobotics/2018-PowerUp/arduino/README.md

-# Folder contains code to controll LED lights and Ultrosound Sensor connect to Ardino.
-Comminicaiton is via I2C
+# Folder contains code to control LED lights and Ultrasound Sensor connected to Arduino.
+Communication is via I2C

 PIN Connections on Arduino (Digital Connector Side)